hpssjellis/nodemqtt/README.md

 This demo uses the free [HiveMQ MQTT broker](http://www.mqtt-dashboard.com/).
 You can read more about how MQTT works [here](http://www.hivemq.com/blog/mqtt-essentials-part-1-introducing-mqtt).

+Alternatively you could install your own MQTT broker, for example [Mosquitto](https://test.mosquitto.org/).

 ## Setup

 * Install [Node.js](https://nodejs.org)